by Peter Holleran

 Of course, this is not a permanent condition in any case, but an unfortunate and undesirable one nonetheless.
 If instead one endures in spite of the suffering, mental imbalance does not necessarily follow one after leaving the body, and a brighter future awaits him.

 Vedantist V.S.
-Iyer rationally affirms the special value of the human body and the spiritual purpose of pain:
+Iyer rationally affirms the special value of the human body and the spiritual purpose of pain.
+He comes down hard against suicide as a lost opportunity to become more detached from the body:

 "You are born to know the truth and therefore the body is needed as a means of getting this higher thing, not as a means or mere pleasure.
 Suicide is unpardonable.
 Even those in great physical agony should not kill themselves for it is teaching them every moment not to be attached to the body.
 Hence although they are not able consciously to reflect on truth they are doing it unconsciously.
 Moreover it will drive them to seek that which is above the body and its pain."